ChrisDick/StarPi/README.md

 # Installation

- From a console do the following.
+ From a console do the following:
  **Note:** do not use the gui raspi-config it doesn't have the option to enable hardware serial with console disabled. configure wifi

     sudo nano /etc/wpa_supplicant/wpa_supplicant.conf

- add the following at the end
+ add the following at the end:

      network={
           ssid="yourssid"
           psk="yourpassword"
     }

- save the config
+ save the config.

     sudo apt-get update
     sudo apt-get dist-upgrade
     sudo rpi-update

- for lite install git and wiringpi
+ for lite install git and wiringpi:

     sudo apt-get install git-core
     git clone git://git.drogon.net/wiringPi
     cd ~/wiringPi
     ./build

- for both jessie variants
+ for both jessie variants:

     sudo raspi-config

-  turn enable the camera, ssh, i2c
+  turn enable the camera, ssh, i2c.
-  disable the serial shell and enable the hardware serial
+  disable the serial shell and enable the hardware serial.
-  set the domain name and boot to cli
+  set the domain name and boot to cli.
-  reduce the graphics memory
+  reduce the graphics memory.
-  reboot
+  reboot.

     git clone https://github.com/ChrisDick/StarPi

- edit any options in config.h to match your choice of sensors.
+  edit any options in  to match your choice of sensors and install.

+    nano StarPi/Software/Src/config.h
     cd ~/StarPi
     chmod u+x install.sh
     ./install.sh